highchair/artinruins-com/_property/vanity-fair.md

 ### History

-Across what is now a dirt track, along the shore of the Providence River, used to be another world.
+Across from a Dunkin’ on Veterans Memorial Parkway, along the shore of the Providence River, used to be another world.
 Enormous wooden buildings rose like castles over the trees, with spires sparkling in the sun and triangular flags snapping in the breeze.
 Welcome to Vanity Fair.

 Never heard of Vanity Fair Amusement Park?
 We’re not surprised.
-While only in operation for 5 years, it was one of the most grand amusement parks of its time.
+While only in operation for 4 seasons, 1907–1910, and it was one of the most grand amusement parks of its time.
 Providence at the turn of the century was home to manufacturing giants such as Gorham Silver, Brown & Sharpe, Corliss Steam Engine, and Nicholson File Co., and was considered the richest city in America.
 Amusement parks could flourish with a strong working middle class.

 Unlike many early Rhode Island and Massachusetts parks which were developed as picnic areas at the end of trolley lines, Vanity Fair was developed on a centralized plan inspired by the 1902 Pan-American Exposition in Buffalo, N. Y. Its central attraction was the “Shoot the Chutes” boat ride which ended in a large 1,600,000 gallon pool.
 The entire park encompassed about 40 acres.
 Other attractions included shops, a “one-cent vaudeville” theatre, a grand ballroom, The Human Laundry, Rocky Road to Dublin, Dippy Daffy House, and a scenic railway called “Over the Rockies.”

 One of the most popular shows was called “Fighting the Flames” in which a mock fire was started at various times to be put out by the Vanity Fair “fire company.”
 Visitors got to jump from the upper floors of the constructed buildings into nets and get “saved.”
 Trained acrobats performed stunts as well.

 Copeland and Dole were designers for the park and its attractions.
 Point of Pines in Revere Beach could be Vanity Fair’s sister — same designers and many of the same attractions within the same years.
 Point of Pines had a boardwalk, an immense lagoon, a pony track, a scenic railway over 1000 feet in length, an ocean salt-water bathing pool, a mammoth lighthouse, dancing pavilion, a large open air theater, a carousel, and a show called “Fighting the Flames”.
 The Revere park never opened.

+#### Fact checker

+**Fact checking provided by historian Bruce Remick**.
+For years he has been researching the resorts and hotels in Riverside and has compiled a book, _”Rhode Island: Riverside’s Historic Shore Resorts and Hotels”_.
+Sources have been daily newspapers from the late 1840’s through around 1920.
+Mr. Remick can be contacted for questions or to request a copy of his research at remick [at] cox.net.

 #### Sources: